josephhughes/ViCTree/README.md

 ViCTree: An automated framework to aid taxonomic classification of viruses
 </h3>

-ViCTree is a bioinformatics framework that automatically selects new candidate virus sequences from GenBank, generates multiple sequence alignments, calculates a maximum likelihood phylogeny and integrates the sequences into the updated phylogenetic trees.
+ViCTree is a bioinformatics framework that automatically selects new candidate virus sequences from GenBank, generates multiple sequence alignments, calculates a maximum likelihood phylogeny and, is capable of automatically building new phylogenies when new data is available on GenBank.

 <h4>
 Documentation